Optimization and Identification of Lattice Quantizers: Lattices and Their Second Moments

 Given a set of $n$ linearly independent \emph{basis vectors} in $\R^m$, a \emph{lattice} $\cL$ is the set of all linear combinations of these vectors with integer coefficients.
 The basis vectors are collected as rows in an $n\times m$ \emph{generator matrix} $\bB$, where the condition of linearly independent rows implies $m\ge n$.
 Expressed in terms of the generator matrix, the lattice $\cL$ consists of the points $\bu\bB$ for all $\bu \in \Z^n$.
 By definition, the all-zero vector $\bzero$ belongs to any lattice.
 The inner products of all basis vectors with each other are collected in the symmetric, positive definite \emph{Gram matrix} $\bA=\bB \bB^\T$.

 The basis vectors span an $n$-dimensional Euclidean space, which is a linear subspace of $\R^m$.
-The set of vectors in this subspace that are closer to $\bzero$ than to any other point in $\cL$ is the \emph{Voronoi region} $\Omega$ of the lattice.
+The set of points in this subspace that are closer to $\bzero$ than to any other point in $\cL$ is the \emph{Voronoi region} $\Omega$ of the lattice.
+The Voronoi region $\Omega$ is a \emph{fundamental cell} of $\cL$, which means that infinitely many copies of $\Omega$, each translated by a vector in $\cL$, fill the $n$-dimensional space in which the lattice resides without gaps or overlaps, except on the boundaries.
+Another fundamental cell of $\cL$ is the parallelotope $[0,1)^n \bB$.